eghernandezi/clip-tx/README.md

 ./application.sh <user_id> show <transaction_id>
 ```

-For listing all transaction that belong to an user:
+For listing all the transactions that belong to an user:

 ```
 ./application.sh <user_id> list
 ```

-For adding all the transaction ammounts that belong to an user:
+For adding up all the transaction amounts that belong to an user:

 ```
 ./application.sh <user_id> sum